rinis-dev/translation/README.md

 If no related messages were found translation will answer with:

 	 ws_relates_to=;

+If needed and in case the payload was stored into the database, you can retrieve it with the following parameters:

+   	  eb:messagid
+	  directory (directory in which want the file to be stored)

+You can retrieve the payload from the database with the following command:

+         java [-classpath translation-1.0-SNAPSHOT.jar] translation -ef -me eb:messageid -fd directory

+Translation will return the following information:

+	 file=directory/filename;

 With this information you're environment can make the WS-RM call.